A New Operator Theory of Linear Partial Differential Equations: Theory of abstract operators

-Especially, when $A,B$ are the linear operators having the analytic continuity, the analytic continuous fundamental theorem has been proved by G.Q Bi in 1997 (See \cite{bi97}).
+where $\mathscr{D}(A)$ and $\mathscr{D}(B)$ are domain of linear operators.
+Especially, the Analytic continuous fundamental theorem has been proved by Guang-Qing Bi in 1997 (See \cite{bi97}).

-The abstract operators fundamental theorem is the fundamental property of abstract operators, which directly extends the domains of abstract operators from power functions and exponential functions to a wider range of functions.

-\textbf{Definition 7.} A linear operator equation, if it's true for arbitrary functions or operator functions in a certain range, then it is called an operator formula.
-Particularly, the operator formulas that determine the domain and range of abstract operators are called the algorithm of the abstract operators.
+\textbf{Definition 2.5.} A linear operator equality, if it's true for arbitrary functions in a certain range, then it is called an operator formula.
+Particularly, the operator formulas that determine the domain and range of abstract operators are called the algorithms of the abstract operators.

-\textbf{Definition 8.} The relational expression between each component of the character $\alpha=(\alpha_1,\alpha_2,\ldots,\alpha_n)$ or $\xi=(\xi_1,\xi_2,\ldots,\xi_n)$ is called the characteristic equation.
+\textbf{Definition 2.6.} The relational expression between each component of the character $\alpha=(\alpha_1,\alpha_2,\ldots,\alpha_n)$ or $\xi=(\xi_1,\xi_2,\ldots,\xi_n)$ is called the characteristic equation.
 In general, an operator formula becomes the corresponding characteristic equation, when where arbitrary function of which is the base function.

-\textbf{Corollary 1.} As the base function can be expressed by both power function and exponential function, a single operator formula can be corresponding to two different characteristic equations, conversely, a single characteristic equation can also be corresponding to two different operator formulas.
+As the base function can be expressed by both power function and exponential function, a single operator formula can be corresponding to two different characteristic equations, conversely, a single characteristic equation can also be corresponding to two different operator formulas.